AllenInstitute/cell_type_mapper/docs/mapping_cells.md

 use every marker gene, running legacy flat mapping is no faster (and can even be slower) than hierarchcal mapping.
-This because, with hierarchical mapping, as you descend the taxonomy tree, you need drammatically fewer marker genes, which speeds up the linear algebra calculations going on within the algorithm.
+This because, with hierarchical mapping, as you descend the taxonomy tree, you need drammatically fewer marker genes, which speeds up the nearest neighbor searches going on within the algorithm.

 #### Running programmatically